dotnet/docs/docs/csharp/language-reference/compiler-options/pathmap-compiler-option.md

 ---
 # -pathmap (C# Compiler Options)

-The **-pathmap** compiler option specifies a mapping for source path names output by the compiler.
+The **-pathmap** compiler option specifies how to map physical paths to source path names output by the compiler.

 ## Syntax